othello-nnue/libothello/readme.md

     └── readme.md

 # Move generation
 We implement [Kogge-Stone Algorithm](https://www.chessprogramming.org/Kogge-Stone_Algorithm) for move generation.
-It should compile to vector instructions.
+On x86-64-v4 CPUs, we use rotation instead of shifts to scan 8 directions simultaneously.
+We use bidirectional Kogge-Stone for other CPUs.

 # Move resolution
 ## AMD64